 \section{Abstract}

-Recent advances in quantum hardware and quantum error correction (QEC) have set the stage for early demonstrations of fault-tolerant quantum computing (FTQC).
-A key near-term goal is to build a system capable of executing millions of logical operations reliably—referred to as a megaquop quantum computer (MQC).
-In this work, we propose a novel system architecture targeting MQC on trapped-ion quantum computers (TIQC), leveraging their ultra-high-fidelity single-qubit gates (1Q) and efficient two-qubit (2Q) logical CNOT gates enabled by the quantum charge-coupled device (QCCD) architecture with the ion shuttling feature.

-We propose~\frameworkname, a hybrid encoding scheme that uses bare qubits for 1Q gates and QEC-encoded logical qubits for 2Q gates.
-This approach avoids fully encoding all qubits, eliminating the overhead of gate synthesis, teleportation, and magic state distillation for non-Clifford gates.
-To support this, we design (1) a low-noise conversion protocol between bare and logical qubits, (2) a bare-logical hybrid instruction set architecture tailored for 2D grid-based TIQC, and (3) a compiler that minimizes conversion cost and optimizes the scheduling efficiency.
-We evaluate our approach on VQA and small-scale FTQC benchmarks, showing that it achieves superior performance improvements with significantly reduced resource overhead, offering a practical path toward early FTQC on TIQC.
+Recent advances in quantum hardware and error correction have paved the way for early fault-tolerant (EFT) quantum computing.
+We propose \frameworkname, a hybrid system architecture for trapped-ion quantum computers (TIQC) that exploits ultra-high-fidelity single-qubit gates and efficient logical CNOTs enabled by ion shuttling. \frameworkname~employs bare qubits for single-qubit operations and QEC-encoded logical qubits for two-qubit gates, avoiding full logical encoding, gate synthesis, and magic state distillation.
+To enable this selective encoding, we develop a low-noise conversion protocol between bare and logical qubits, a hybrid instruction set tailored to two-dimensional (2D) TIQC layouts, and a compiler that minimizes conversion overhead and optimizes scheduling.
+Evaluations on variational quantum algorithm benchmarks show that \frameworkname~achieves comparable fidelity to conventional QEC methods, while reducing qubit and operation counts by roughly 33–50\%, offering a practical, resource-efficient path toward EFT quantum computing.